AsmaaAlaa117/Airline-Operations-Analytics-PowerBI/README.md

 - Total Airlines
 - Total Delay Minutes
 - Total Delayed Flights

-The page also provides analysis by airline, route, state, month, and quarter.
+- Flights by Airline
+- Trips by Route
+- Flights by State
+- Monthly Flight Trends

 ![Main Dashboard](Main.png)

+---

-## Delay Dashboard
+## Delay Analysis

-The Delay Dashboard focuses on delayed flights and delay performance.
+The Delay Dashboard focuses on delayed flights and helps identify where and when delays occur.

 The analysis includes: